 We continually push the boundaries in cyberspace, too, by streaming live webcasts from the museum and remote sites, creating mobile applications, experimenting with visualizations of natural and urban systems, using telepresence technologies to connect to research ships at sea; experimenting with augmented reality; and building a virtual museum in Second Life that features interactive exhibits and public programs.

 We’re a Community That Shares Ideas, Experience, and Expertise

 Our community of more than four hundred Exploratorium staff members—scientists, artists, educators, exhibit developers, writers, designers, and more—forms the creative and administrative core for everything we do.
 We constantly brainstorm, evaluate, create, and invent the Exploratorium—but we don’t work in a vacuum.
 Throughout our history, we’ve invited scientists, poets, visual artists, musicians, and interesting thinkers into the Exploratorium to infuse our community with inspiration and new ideas, and to help us develop new directions for the museum.

 We also reach out to the local and global community in lots of ways.
 For example, our Community Educational Engagement Program links the Exploratorium with community-based organizations serving inner-city children, teens, and families.
-Our Global Studios program partners with organizations and people worldwide, focusing the Exploratorium's expertise in creating innovative, curiosity-driven exhibits and programs on each project's unique needs.
+Our Global Collaborations program partners with organizations and people worldwide, focusing the Exploratorium's expertise in creating innovative, curiosity-driven exhibits and programs on each project's unique needs.
 We also partner with other institutions—NASA and NOAA, for example, on initiatives that foster a public understanding of science—and we work with other science centers on collaborative projects.
 We extend our community, too, through our website, which gets approximately 24 million visits annually, and through social networking including Facebook and other online communities.